Making Connections 2018 Featured Workshop:

 Inventing a new report card for the 21st century

 How do we translate the learning that happens in classrooms onto a report card?
 What do parents want to know?
 How can schools communicate what, why, and how students are learning?
-In this session, participants will learn about assessment, including some new approaches that BC is using.
-Then, you will work with an expert facilitator, whose approach is “both fun and highly interactive, putting you in the driver’s seat”, to design a new report card for the 21st century.
+In this session, participants learned about assessment, including some new approaches that BC is using.
+Then, with guidance from an expert facilitator, they worked together to design a new report card for the 21st century.

 Liz Rykert, Facilitator